 As the name implies, the sound quality metric takes stock of the sound that comes out of the car stereo and how true it is to the original — what in music parlance is known as fidelity.
-While a high-quality transmitter won't make a low quality car stereo sound better, it should nonetheless deliver clear, loud, static-free sound across a variety of audio genres.
-The Nulaxy models, as well as the Tecboss, all transmit high fidelity (Hi-Fi) sound.
-However, the Nulaxy NX12 issues a slight buzzing when a device is being charged though one of its USB ports.
-This, unfortunately, is a common issue with the lower ranked products here reviewed.
+While a high-quality transmitter won't make a low-quality car stereo sound better, it should nonetheless deliver clear, loud, static-free sound across a variety of audio genres.
+The Nulaxy models transmit high-fidelity (Hi-Fi) sound.
+However, the Nulaxy NX12 issues a slight buzzing when a device is being charged through one of its USB ports.
+This, unfortunately, is a common issue with the lower-ranked products we tested.
 The NX12 is unique in that it has superb sound output when not charging.

-Our team's ears are well trained to analyze sound quality.
+Our team's ears are well-trained to analyze sound quality.
 Part of this analytical skill is the experience to sort out the aspects that are lacking when the quality is low.
-To be honest, when using a run of the mill car stereo, this isn't that tall of an order.
-What we want to have is little to no background static, humm and/or buzz as these noises dull the overall sound.
+To be honest, when using a run-of-the-mill car stereo, this isn't that tall of an order.
+What we want to have is little to no background static, hum and/or buzz as these noises dull the overall sound.
 We also want our bass to be felt rather than heard and we want the subtleties of individual notes to come through.
-Fuzzy bass is a dead give-away of low fidelity (Lo-Fi) transmission.
+Fuzzy bass is a dead giveaway of low fidelity (Lo-Fi) transmission.

 Ease of Use

-No one wants to futz with a little electronic device, especially when they're trying to get a little music going to enrich their drive.
-As such, we place a high value on the ease of operation of the transmitting device.
+No one wants to spend tons of time futzing with a little electronic device just to get a little music going to enrich their drive.
+We place a high value on the ease of operation of the transmitting device.
 The main issue with transmitters is changing the FM frequency.
-This action is a necessity because when there is a station broadcasting on the selected frequency it can overwhelm the transmitter's signal, thus reducing the quality of the sound.
-As such, we favor models that have frequency or channel buttons and a clear screen displaying the frequency being transmitted.
-Models that met this standard are the VicTsing Bluetooth FM Transmitter with Auto Scan, Nulaxy KM18, and Sumind.
+This action is necessary because when there is a station broadcasting on the selected frequency, it can overwhelm the transmitter's signal, thus reducing the sound quality.
+We favor units with frequency or channel buttons and a clear screen displaying the frequency being transmitted.
+Models that met this standard are the Nulaxy KM18 and Sumind.
 Unfortunately, most models require a two-step process to make adjustments to the frequency.

 Of course, straightforward frequency adjustments are not our only concern.
 We make a holistic analysis of the user interface as well.
 Key points of interest are the placement of the input ports, the ease of fielding phone calls, and a confirmation of whether or not a Bluetooth connection has been established.
-When looking at all of these components collectively, the VicTsing Bluetooth FM Transmitter with Auto Scan and Nulaxy NX12 stand apart from the class for their overall ease of use.
+When looking at all of these components collectively, the Nulaxy NX12 stands apart from the class for its overall ease of use.

 Profile preference is specific to the needs of the user based on the location of the electrical socket in the vehicle as well as the display type and features (see below) that they desire.
-That said, we favored models like the Nulaxy NX12 and NX10 as well as the VicTsing V5.0 that are compact (more like a car charger in appearance) as we dislike a cluttered console and large, bright screens.
+That said, we favored models like the Nulaxy NX12 and NX10 that are compact (more like a car charger in appearance) as we dislike a cluttered console and large, bright screens.

-Having been clear about our bias, if you are interested in a model that does have a larger screen, or just a bit bigger user interface, there are several high quality models that have larger profiles.
-In particular, we like the VicTsing Bluetooth FM Transmitter with Auto Scan if you like models with a flexible neck for positioning the screen.
-The Nulaxy NX10 is a good option as well if you want to keep the profile to a minimum but still like to have a volume knob and track navigation buttons prominently displayed.
+Having been clear about our bias, if you are interested in a model that does have a larger screen, or just a bit bigger user interface, there are several high-quality models that have larger profiles.
+The Nulaxy NX10 is a good option if you want to keep the profile to a minimum but still like to have a volume knob and track navigation buttons prominently displayed.

 Not surprisingly, several models that did poorly in the profile analysis did well in the features department.
-Those machines with more features on offer, machines like the VicTsing Bluetooth FM Transmitter with Auto Scan and the Sumind, require more real estate to make their suite of features available to the user.
-These features include information such as Bluetooth connection, volume level, the radio frequency being transmitted, the name of the connected device.
-Additionally, they include hardware ports such as Quick Charge USB, micro SD, and AUX.
+Machines like the Sumind with more features on offer typically require more real estate.
+These features include information such as Bluetooth connection, volume level, the radio frequency being transmitted, and the name of the connected device, as well as hardware ports such as Quick Charge USB, micro SD, and AUX.

 The features metric also looks at the user interface.
-As such, it takes note of the array of buttons and knobs controlling radio frequency, volume, and track navigation.
+Here, we take note of the array of buttons and knobs controlling radio frequency, volume, and track navigation.
 As a testament to Nulaxy's thoughtful designs, the NX12 excels in both the profile and features metrics.
-Our hat is off to this transmitter as it boasts 3 USB ports, volume/phone call receive knob/button, frequency display as well as a built in microphone while maintaining a profile similar to a simple USB charger.
+Our hat is off to this transmitter as it boasts 3 USB ports, volume/phone call receive knob/button, frequency display, and a built-in microphone while maintaining a profile similar to a simple USB charger.

 This comprehensive review of FM transmitters covers every aspect of design and functionality.
 We tested these products side-by-side for sound quality, ease of use, profile, as well as cataloging their features.
-The results of this analysis are organized in a manner that allos one to quickly and accurately parse the models that fit their needs and wants.
-With that, here's to getting crystal clear audio without having to dishing out hundreds of greenbacks for an unnecessary car stereo.
+The results of this analysis are organized to allow one to quickly and accurately parse the models that fit their needs and wants.
+With that, here's to getting crystal-clear audio without having to dish out hundreds of greenbacks for an unnecessary car stereo.

 — Nick Miley and Michelle Powell